alvinkodes/rooftop-energy-assessment/README.md

 Since `if`, ternary operators, and `max()` are disallowed, I used **bit manipulation** to determine the larger value.

 The idea: subtract `y` from `x` to get `diff`, then extract the sign bit by right-shifting `diff` by 63 bits.
 The sign bit is `0` if `x >= y` and `1` if `x < y`.
 The result is then computed as `x - sign * diff` — when `sign = 0` this returns `x`, and when `sign = 1` it returns `x - diff`, which equals `y`.

-*Alternative considered:* Using `abs()` arithmetic — but bit manipulation is more low-level and avoids any standard library dependency.

 ---